josejo911/Undercooked-Game/README.md

 ## Usage
-Puedes descargarlo desde itch.io :  https://javierjo.itch.io/undercooked-windows-exe
+You can download from itch.io :  https://javierjo.itch.io/undercooked-windows-exe
+OR just download this repo and execute the .exe "Ejecutable Final Undercooked"

 ## Controls
 The game is developed for two players to participate.
 The controls are as follows: